openshift-labs/learn-katacoda/gitops/working-with-helm/02-helm-gitops.md

 In the previous section, you saw how you can deploy a Helm chart natively with Argo CD.
 This method had you providing the Helm Repo, Chart, and Values directly in the config.
-I mentioned that, although valid, it's not GitOps friendly.
+Before, it was mentioned that, although valid, it's not GitOps friendly.

 In a GitOps workflow, the state of your application deployment must be